-- [35] Much of the Complainant's evidence and argument was in regard to the processes used by the City to evaluate properties in order to assess them.
-Their criticisms included the following: - i. "...the model ... is not based on reliable sales information, and certainly not based on sufficient data"; - ii. "the creation of this model this year, has resulted in massive increases to assessments year-overyear, despite what appears to be no additional sales available to the City..."; - iii. "...listings should not be used in developing an assessment model or in supporting the assessed values ..."; - iv. "...The City has ignored sales which generally don't fit in the narrow confines of their model ..."; - v.
-"Generally speaking, The City has relied upon sales which do not meet the definition of Market Value."; and - vi. the absence of data to support the "gut feel" aspect of assessment is concerning. - [36] The Complainant provided a critique of the Respondent's sales and listings comparables as follows: - i.
+- [31] Much of the Complainant's evidence and argument was in regard to the processes used by the City to evaluate properties in order to assess them.
+Their criticisms included the following: - i. "...the model ... is not based on reliable sales information, and certainly not based on sufficient data"; - ii. "the creation of this model this year, has resulted in massive increases to assessments yearover-year, despite what appears to be no additional sales available to the City..."; - iii. "...listings should not be used in developing an assessment model or in supporting the assessed values ..."; - iv. "...The City has ignored sales which generally don't fit in the narrow confines of their model ..."; - v.
+"Generally speaking, The City has relied upon sales which do not meet the definition of Market Value."; and - vi. the absence of data to support the "gut feel" aspect of assessment is concerning. - [32] The Complainant provided a critique of the Respondent's sales and listings comparables as follows: - i.
 Sale #3 6790 50 Ave The property listing for this sale included a building, and the property should have been assessed accordingly, and not as land only.
-At least the cement pad and steel frame structure, which were retained, should have been assessed with the land value.
-That being said, this property is located in the Gaetz North area, as is the subject.
-Having a sale price of \$985,000, which is \$1,094,444 per acre, this property, which included the value of the cement pad and frame structure, supports the requested value of \$1,000,000 per acre. - ii.
+At least the cement pad and steel frame structure, which were retained, should have been assessed with the land value. - ii.
 Sale #4 1840 49 Ave This property is included in a sale of four separate properties, including a sale and leaseback with the vendor.
 As well, this is an older sale, and needs adjustment for time. - iii.
 Sale #5 3113 49 Ave & Sale #7 3115 50 Ave This is one sale which applied to two legal properties.
 The ASR on the 50 Ave property is 66%, which is not reflective of a typical market value transaction.
 There was no marketing done, and the sale value was above market value. - iv.
 Sale #6 2810 50 Ave This sale was an "off-market" transaction.
 A sales ARFI (request for information), which would have helped to understand the transaction, was not presented in evidence. - v.
 Sale #8 2404 50 Ave This property was purchased by the owner of the next door property.
 The neighbor of a property always has a greater value in use than a buyer on the open market.
 As well, a land assembly was involved.
-Further, an operating veterinarian clinic was on site prior to the sale, but the City did not value the improvement and instead used only land value to assess the property. - [37] In conclusion, the Complainant requested that the Board reduce the 2021 assessment of the subject from \$1,414,500 to \$1,250,000, being \$1,000,000 per acre.
-Alternately, the Complainant requested that the Board reduce the 2021 assessment of the subject, based on the equity comparable, from \$1,414,500 to \$1,282,428, being \$1,025,942 per acre.
+Further, an operating veterinarian clinic was on site prior to the sale, but the City did not value the improvement and instead used only land value to assess the property. - [33] In conclusion the Complainant requested that the Board reduce the 2021 assessment of the property from \$950,400 to \$810,000.